RIKnight/NY_IEDR_LakeHouse/README.md

 * Bind mounts for ingesting data from your host (./ingest) and persisting the DuckDB file (./data).
 * An SQL REPL as the Docker default command (using duckcli) so docker run drops you straight into SQL.
 * Python code that builds a medallion architecture: bronze, silver, gold, platinum.
-* pytest unit tests for schema, tables, and ETL routines.
+* pytest unit tests for schema, catalog, tables, and ETL routines.

 ## Project Layout